Flare Timing

 If you sense good energy in the glider when you reach mid-chest height, pause your flair until you descend smoothly to about 5 feet.
 If you have reached mid-chest height and the glider continues to descend and does not show good energy, continue into the second stage of the flare.

 During the second half of the flare, with good feel you can adjust the pacing.
-The speed needs to be adjusted to the speed you are descending.
+The speed needs to be adjusted to the rate you are descending.
 If you are coming down slowly, you can pull very gently downward as you finish the flare.
 When coming down faster, you need to increase the pace of the flare.

 In stronger winds ( 8 MPH or stronger ) pulling the brakes all the way down could pull you backwards and cause the wing to drag you after you flare.
 Instead of executing full arm extension in the flare, pull the brakes down just as much as needed from the chest position.
 As you practice, you can fine tune your feel to adjust how much brake to pull to adjust the rate of descent.
 In winds like this, you will not need to move much faster than a trot on landing and often will not have any forward speed at touchdown.
 As with all other aspects of flying, practice will help polish the techniques and feel.